marafiq/adnanrafiq/blog/2023-11-05-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part1/index.md

 ### Best Practices
 - Should be added after the ExceptionHandler middleware.
 - Every server receiving the request has a limit on the number of headers it can receive.
 It also has limit on the size of the header.
 Kestrel has a limit of 100 headers and 32KB size.
 You should take this into consideration when propagating headers.
 - Keep the number of headers and size to the minimum.
 Minimum means only add if it is required.
-Do not violate the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle.
+Do not violate [You ain't going to need it](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle (YAGNI).
+- Read the source code in .NET repository [here](https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/HeaderPropagation/src/HeaderPropagationMiddleware.cs)